LumiGuide/haskell-opencv/README.md

 Development
 -----------

-We use Nix to enter an environment containing all the needed dependencies.
-For the moment the following commands only work on Linux.
-The Nix expression for opencv-extra currently fails to build on OS X.
+To get into an environment that contains all the needed dependencies we use Nix.
+The following commands work both on Linux and OS X:

-    curl https://nixos.org/nix/install | sh   # Only execute this if you haven't installed Nix yet. nix-shell
+    curl https://nixos.org/nix/install | sh   # Only execute this if you haven't installed Nix yet. cd opencv[-extra]
+    nix-shell

 Then you should be able to use `cabal` as normal.